digitalservicebund/a2j-rechtsantragstelle/README.md

 #### E2E tests

-- run: `npm run test:e2e`
+- run: `pnpm run test:e2e`
-- UI: `npm run test:e2e:ui`
+- UI: `pnpm run test:e2e:ui`

 For more details, check `/doc/e2e-tests.md`

 ### Git Hooks

-We use [lefthook](https://github.com/evilmartians/lefthook) for running several pre-commit hooks, install them using `npm run init`.
+We use [lefthook](https://github.com/evilmartians/lefthook) for running several pre-commit hooks, install them using `pnpm run init`.

 The git hooks check formatting, linting, unit tests, typecheck.
 You may execute them before committing using `lefthook run pre-commit`.
 See `lefthook.yaml` for more details.

 ### Storybook

 Storybook containing our components is running on staging and [preview](https://a2j-test.dev.ds4g.net/storybook/).
-To run it locally, use `npm run start:storybook`.
+To run it locally, use `pnpm run start:storybook`.

 ## Known issues